One of the biggest questions I get a lot is how to fly with a gun? Or even more so, if someone can or cannot?

 One of the biggest fears people have of flying with non-TSA locked gun cases is that the TSA will cut open your locks to get into your gun case.
 Although extremely rare, it is a possibility.

-The biggest mistake people make when flying with a firearm is not packing the firearm and ammo the correct way.
+When it comes to the proper way on how to fly with a gun, the biggest mistake people make when flying is not packing the firearm and ammo the correct way.

 When packing your firearm case, the first thing you should ensure is that your firearm is NOT loaded.
 Check twice.